Indonesian names: Noble titles as part of personal name

 In some ethnic groups it is common to include a nobility title into the formal personal name.
 Due to the various traditions of nobility in each ethnic group, it may be difficult for people from outside a particular ethnic group to discern the nobility title from the personal name.

-Acehnese have titles such as Teuku (male) and Cut (female).
-Celebrities with such titles include, for example, Teuku Ryan, Teuku Wisnu, and Cut Tari.
+Acehnese people have titles such as Teuku or Teungku (male) and Cut (female).
+Celebrities with such titles include, for example, Teuku Wisnu and Cut Tari.

+Balinese people have titles based on castes such as Ida Bagus for male and Ida Ayu for female (Brahmana caste), I Dewa, I Dewa Ayu, I Gusti, I Gusti Ayu, Ida I Dewa Agung, Cokorda/Tjokorda, and Anak Agung (Ksatriya caste), and Ngakan, Kompyang, and Sang (Waisya caste).

+Banjar people have titles such as Andin, Antung, and Anang (male) and Gusti and Galuh (female).

-Bantenese have titles such as Tubagus (male) and Ratu (female).
-People with such titles include, for example, Tubagus Hasanuddin, and Ratu Atut Chosiyah.
+Bantenese people have titles such as Tubagus (male) and Ratu (female).
+People with such titles include, for example, Tubagus Hasanuddin and Ratu Atut Chosiyah.

+Belitung people have titles such as Ki Agus (male) and Nyi Ayu (female).

+Buginese people and Makassarese people have 13 titles such as Andi, Petta, Datu, Bau, Daeng, Karaeng, Kare, Puang, Arung, Iye, La/I, Opu, and Sombaya.
+People with such titles include, for example, Andi Mappanyukki and Karaeng Matoaya.

-The Bugis and Makassar people have titles such as Daeng and Andi and the Buton people have titles such as La (male) and Wa (female), for example, La Nyalla Mattalitti or Wa Ode Nurhayati.
+Butonese people have titles such as La (male) and Wa (female).
+People with such titles include, for example, La Nyalla Mattalitti and Wa Ode Nurhayati.

+Javanese people have titles such as Raden Mas, Raden, and Mas (male), Raden Ayu, Raden Nganten, and Mas Ayu (married female), and Raden Ajeng, Raden Rara, and Mas Ajeng (unmarried female).

+Malay people have titles such as Tengku (male and female) and Datuk (male).

+Minangkabau people have titles such as Datuak, Sutan, and Marah for male.
+People with such titles include, for example Sutan Sjahrir and Marah Roesli.

+Palembang people have titles such as Raden Mas, Masagus, Kemas, and Kiagus (male) and Raden Ayu, Masayu, Nyimas, and Nyayu (female).

+Sasak people have titles such as Lalu (male) and Baiq (female).
+People with such titles include, for example, Lalu Muhammad Zohri and Baiq Lukita Kirana Putri.

+Sumba people have titles such as Umbu (male) and Rambu (female).

+Indonesian names outside of Indonesia

+Indonesian passports do not divide names into given name, middle name, and family name, and Indonesians who travel outside of Indonesia have trouble filling out registries due to not understanding how they ought to subdivide their names.

 Indexing

 According to the Chicago Manual of Style, Indonesian names are indexed differently according to the individual practices and customs.

 If there is one name, it is only indexed under that name.
 If the family name is printed first, index under the family name with no comma and no inversion.